LeonardoZV/spark-connectors/spark-connectors-aws-dynamodb/README.md

 It also needs the software.amazon.awssdk:dynamodb package to run, so you can provide it through the packages parameter of spark-submit.

-The following commands can be used to run the example of how to use this library:
+The following command can be used to run the example of how to use this library:

 ``` bash
 spark-submit --packages com.leonardozv:spark-connectors-aws-dynamodb:1.0.0,software.amazon.awssdk:dynamodb:2.27.17 test.py sample.txt